PURDUE STAFF GOLF LEAGUE – OFFICIAL RULES

 B. SCHEDULED MATCHES, TARDINESS & FORFEITURES

-1. League Handicap System.
-Each player's handicap will be 0.85 times the difference between the gross 9-hole score and par for 9-holes.
-The score is the sum of the strokes for the 9-holes.
+- League Handicap System.
+Player’s handicaps will be calculated using a USGA equivalent system in our league management program.
 After the handicap is computed using these averaged scores, all fractional values are truncated.
 That is, if a player's handicap is calculated to be 8.96, the listed handicap is 8 not 9.
 The calculated handicap will be updated weekly.
 On the first round of league play, or if a player is new to the league, their net score will be calculated at the completion of the round and points will be awarded based on the net score.
-See the bottom of the Match Report Card for these handicaps.
-If a round is played where a player is unopposed, the score of that player will not be used in calculating their handicap.
-The player will receive credit for participation with that team and be eligible for the low net prize.
+Following the completion of a player’s sixth round, the computer system will automatically drop their highest round and recalculate their handicap based on the other five rounds.

-2. Maximum Handicap.
-There will be no maximum handicap with the addition of the Triple Bogey limit on each hole.
+- Maximum Handicap.
+There will be no maximum handicap with the addition of the Double Par limit on each hole.

-5. Handicaps.
-Each player's handicap is calculated weekly through the regular season.
-In addition, a player's handicap will be calculated following each round of play-off competition.
+- Handicaps.
+Each player's handicap is calculated weekly throughout the regular season.
+Player’s handicaps will be frozen throughout the playoffs and all players will utilize their established handicap from the final week of the regular season.
 Women golfers and men 70 years of age and older may play from the forward (gold) tees.
 Handicaps must be established from forward tees and the golfer must then play from the forward tees the entire season.
 Normal tees are white on Ackerman and gold on Kampen.
 Forward tees are gold on Ackerman and silver on Kampen.

 D. POINTS AND WINNERS